- Prayer and Worship

 The CCC collection provided seed funding and an updated mobile-friendly design for the For Your Marriage website.
 CCC also funds E-mail delivery of the daily scripture readings.

 CCC funds facilitates live streaming of events such as the USCCB General Assemblies, V Encuentro and Pope Francis' 2015 Apostolic Visit to the United States.

 The CCC provides ongoing support for this website (www.usccb.org), USCCB video productions including the reflections on the daily readings, and content development for many of the USCCB's media platforms.

-CCC funds also support communications projects in developing nations in Africa, Latin America and other areas of the world where the Church is growing but lacking in resources.The new Cardinal Foley Scholarship program provides funds for training Catholic Communicators from those areas of the world so that they have the tools necessary to spread the Gospel message in the 21st century.
+CCC funds also support communications projects in developing areas of the world where the Church is growing but lacking in resources.The CCC supports the Cardinal Foley Scholarship program which provides funds for training Catholic Communicators from those areas of the world so that they have the tools necessary to spread the Gospel message in the 21st century.

-The Catholic Communication Campaign helps us to grow in faith, worship, and witness.
+The Catholic Communication Campaign helps connect people at home and abroad with Christ.
 Please be generous when asked to give in your parish.
-The 2016 collection will take place in most parishes the weekend of May 7-8.
+The 2019 collection will take place in most parishes the weekend of June 1-2.

 By accepting this message, you will be leaving the website of the